info@mwpbnp.pk

 The steel industry in Pakistan has grown significantly over the past decade, with new companies entering the market and the average annual steel production doubling between 2002 and 2013.
 But what does that mean?
 In fact, according to the World Steel Association’s 2014 report, Pakistan increased its annual steel production from 9 million tons in 2003 to 23 million tons in 2013, making it one of the fastest-growing steel industries in the world.
 And with these impressive numbers, it’s no surprise that companies and investors are starting to take notice and invest in the country’s economy and future through their products and services.

-Steel Industry What is Pakistan’s steel industry?
 Pakistan has always been an industrial powerhouse, but in recent years, the country has seen a boom in its steel industry.
 This rapid growth has been largely fueled by China-Pakistan Economic Corridor (CPEC), a multi-billion dollar project that will bring much-needed infrastructure to the country.
 CPEC will not only benefit Pakistan by bringing jobs and development to their underdeveloped areas, but it will also help China by providing them with access to a trade route that bypasses .
 For developing countries like Pakistan, strong relations with China have allowed for economic prosperity and stability, unlike anything they’ve seen before.
 However, this relationship is not without its drawbacks.

-What are its current state and prospects?
 The steel industry in Pakistan is still in its infancy, but it has great prospects for growth.
 The industry employs over 170,000 people and accounts for 3% of the country’s GDP.
 There are currently only four integrated steel mills in the country, and all are privately owned.
 Lack of government investment and low levels of public spending has put the industry at a disadvantage against other emerging economies around Asia.
-The Pakistani economy is growing at a rate that outpaces many other developing countries, partly thanks to its steel sector: The country is expected to be one of the fastest-growing economies by 2020.

-Why is the steel industry important to Pakistan’s future?
-Steel is a vital commodity in today’s global economy, yet many developing nations like Pakistan have not been able to attain a foothold in this industry.
-Partly due to a lack of infrastructure and skilled labor, but also due to import bans and high tariffs on finished steel products.
 Pakistan is poised to change that with their recent announcement that they will be investing $1 billion into the steel industry over the next 5 years.
 With plans for new facilities and training programs, it seems as if there may be a steel industry revolution coming out of Islamabad soon.

-What challenges does the industry face?
 The steel industry in Pakistan faces a number of challenges.
 The political instability in the country has led to a lack of investment, which has stunted growth and made it difficult for them to compete internationally.
 In addition, they have had trouble attracting foreign workers due to safety issues as well as strong labor unions that make it difficult to lay off or fire employees.
 Finally, there are also significant power shortages that cause rolling blackouts and prevent factories from operating at full capacity.
 This all leads to higher production costs and less competitive prices on exports when compared with other countries like China.

-What are some potential solutions to these challenges?
 It is clear that steel production is not a profitable industry in Pakistan.
 There are many reasons for this, but one main reason is that electricity prices are too high for steel producers to make money.
 This problem could be solved by creating more access to low-cost or even free electricity.
 Another issue is that there are few financial incentives for producing steel domestically because there are no tariffs on imports and exports.
 This problem could be solved by raising tariffs and enforcing them to stop imports from flooding the market and making it difficult for local producers to compete.
 And finally, another issue with Pakistani steel production is that many mills have closed down over time due to insufficient demand or poor management, which has created an oversupply situation in parts of the country.

 25, Mumtaz Market, City Saddar Road, Rawalpindi, Pakistan